 The parabolic trough reflector when used as a solar thermal energy collector is constructed as a long parabolic reflecting mirror which is usually painted a reflective silver, or made from polished aluminium, or uses mirrors which extends linearly into the trough shape.
 A metal black heat tube inside a sealed glass tube which can also be evacuated is used to reduce heat losses.
 The heat tube contains a heat-transfer fluid which is pumped around a loop within the tube absorbing the heat as it pass through.

 The hot water is sent to a heat exchanger where it directly heats a hot water storage tank for use in the home making this type of solar heating application a closed-loop active system.
 However, parabolic trough reflectors use only direct solar radiation to heat the receiver tube as diffused solar radiation cannot be focused onto the absorber making them less effective when the skies are cloudy or the sun is out of alignment.

 To overcome this problem, most concentrating collectors require some form of mechanical equipment that constantly orients the collectors towards the sun keeping the heat pipe absorber at the correct focal point.
-This is achieved by using a tracking system that aligns the trough with the sun throughout the day, maximising the solar heat gain.
+This is achieved by using a Tracking Solar Concentrator that aligns the trough with the sun throughout the day, maximising the solar heat gain.

 The collector generally has a single rotation axis along the length of the trough which can be orientated in an east-to-west direction, tracking the sun from north to south, or orientated in a north-to-south direction and tracking the sun from east to west.